geosolutions-it/MapStore2/docs/developer-guide/integrations/auth-docker-setup.md

 - `configs/localConfig.json.patch`: adds Keycloak as an authentication provider in the login UI.

 !!! note
 The sample Keycloak realm and LDAP credentials are intended for local testing only.
 Keep `docker/keycloak/realm-mapstore.sample.json` and the shipped LDIF data as local test data, and replace client secrets and user passwords before using the setup on another machine or in a shared environment.

+When you use a MapStore WAR built in LDAP-direct mode, `ldap.properties` must also define `ldap.memberPattern`.
+The shipped sample uses `^uid=([^,]+).*$`, which matches the sample OpenLDAP `member` values such as `uid=msadmin,ou=people,dc=acme,dc=org`.

 These files are regular MapStore externalized configuration files.
 See [configuration files](../configuration-files.md#configuration-files) and [externalized configuration](../externalized-configuration.md#externalized-configuration) for more details about datadir-based overrides.